dkappe/leela-ratio/README.md

 If you're planning on running Ethereal with 4 threads and 1GB hash, then you should compute the Leela Ratio with the same parameters for Stockfish.

+## CONSISTENCY

+To be consistent as a benchmark, you should use a t10 network like 11248 and sf8.
+This will allow you to compare performance over time.

 ## Monster Machines

 If you have a truly monster machine for either CPU or GPU, you may want to increase the depth or nodes in the YAML file,